02

 Iterating the Prototype

 The most important part of the project was iteration.
 Early versions of the sensing chamber introduced air bubbles, unstable readings, and inconsistent liquid contact with the sensors.
 To address this, we repeatedly redesigned the P-trap geometry to improve flow behavior and sensor submersion.
-We also refined the broader system by improving sealing, reducing vacuum-related issues, and integrating flow monitoring to support more stable temperature regulation.
-My contributions focused on software, testing support, and project deliverables, which meant helping translate test results into clearer system improvements and documenting design decisions throughout the process.
+My contributions focused on software, testing support, and project deliverables — translating test results into clearer system improvements and documenting design decisions throughout the process.

 Phase 04 — Validate